RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 Dozens of healthcare startups pitched at the conference.
 Simultaneous pitches made it impossible to catch all of them.
 But all of the pitches I saw did a great job of answering the fundamental questions.
 Investor time was not wasted.

-Some of the companies pitched...
+Some of the companies that pitched...

 * [BrainCheck](http://braincheck.com).
 Founded by [Yael Katz](https://www.linkedin.com/in/yael-katz-98909825/) who holds a PhD in neuroscience.
 She observed that concussions are a $50 billion/year problem and decided to build software (including a mobile app) that patients can use to measure their own brain health.
 Competitive advantages: It's easy to use and it provides relevent information to the doctor.